-Prerequisites: Successful completion of all Freshman and Sophomore level courses in the Psychology curriculum including, PSYC-201, PSYC-206, PSYC-207, PSYC-316, PSYC-322, PSYC-323, MTSC-121, and written consent of the Instructor.
+Prerequisites: Successful completion of all Freshman and Sophomore level courses in the Psychology curriculum including, PSYC-201, PSYC-206, junior level and written consent of the Instructor.
+Credit, three hours.

 PSYC-435C.
 PRACTICA IN APPLIED PSYCHOLOGY

 The Practica in Applied Psychology provides students the opportunity to observe and practice the application of behavior science principles on-the-job.
 The students will have an opportunity to identify a practicum site from an approved practicum site list.
 This course will provide the students with civic and social services that could be incorporated onto their professional resumes.
 The course instructor will work out course expectations with the student and the practicum site supervisor.